-Eweka offers three plans including two pre-paid, but the best value comes with its Subscription High Speed product, which gives you up to 20 connections and 300 Mbps speed for only €7.50 per month (£6.65, $8.70).
-Other providers often give you more connections – Tweaknews supports up to 60 – but if your internet speed is under 100Mbps then Eweka should have all the power you need, and it may be able to deliver much more.
+Eweka offers three plans including two pre-paid plans, but the best price comes with its subscription High-Speed product.
+This gives you up to 20 connections and 300 Mbps speed for only €7 per month (£6.04, $7.72) with the annual plan.
+Other providers often give you more connections – Tweaknews supports up to 60, for example – but if your internet speed is under 300Mbps then Eweka should have all the power you need, and it may be able to deliver much more.

-It's not all bad news – there are some decent explanations of possible error codes, and support is available if you need more help – but we would expect to see a more substantial web knowledgebase from such an experienced provider.
+There's some information available on the website if you need more help, but it's lacking in detail and not well organized.
+For example, it’s not quite easy to find Eweka’s server address and port information if you lose track of them in your email (although you won’t need them if you are using the Newslazer newsreader).
+That aside, there are some decent explanations of possible error codes, and support is available if you need more help – but we would expect to see a more substantial web knowledgebase from such an experienced provider.

 Speeds were impressive, too.
-We ran downloads with and without SSL using several clients and were consistently able to reach 40Mbps with just four connections.
-Your results will vary depending on your hardware, internet connection and geographical location, but there’s no doubt that Eweka offers great performance for the price you’re paying.
+We ran downloads with and without SSL using several newsreaders and were consistently able to get the 300 Mbps speeds advertised with our plan (also note that was with our free trial as well).
+Keep in mind that your results will vary depending on your internet connection, hardware, and geographical location, but there’s no doubt that Eweka offers great performance for the price you’re paying.

 Eweka runs its own data centres providing some of the best completion and best retention rates, both metrics to consider when selecting a Usenet provider.
 Eweka does not include a VPN like some other providers do, but it does throw in a well built newsreader with some powerful features.
 A solid all-round Usenet choice with fast speeds, and definitely worth a try given their 1 week unlimited free trial.